Rubén Blades: 2010–present

 In June 2011, Blades was given the Harry Chapin Humanitarian Award by ASCAP and WhyHunger.

 In 2014, Blades was the closing act for the Festival Internacional Cervantino in Mexico.

 In 2015, Blades' album Tangos won a Grammy award for Best Latin Pop Album.

 Blades expressed his interest in making another run for president of Panama in 2019.

 In 2015, Blades was cast in the regular role of Daniel Salazar in the AMC post-apocalyptic drama Fear the Walking Dead, a companion series to The Walking Dead.
 Blades first appears in the second episode "So Close, Yet So Far".

 In 2017, Blades performed as one of the featured artists for Puerto Rico in Lin-Manuel Miranda's charity single "Almost Like Praying" to raise money for victims of Hurricane Maria.

 In September 2018, Blades was appointed as NYU Steinhardt Dean's Inaugural Scholar-in-Residence at New York University.

 In 2021, Blades was honored as the Latin Recording Academy Person of the Year for his contributions to Latin music and activism.

+In 2024, Blades received the Doctor of Music honorary degree at Princeton University in New Jersey, USA.

+Lincoln Center in NYC named Blades its Visionary Artist for the 2024-2025 season.

+In 2025, it was discovered on Finding Your Roots that Blades is the newly discovered grandson of poet Ricardo Miró.

+Personal life

+Blades holds a Law degree from the University of Panama and an LL.M in International Law from Harvard University.

+He is married to singer Luba Mason.